freedomofpress/dangerzone/docs/developer/reproducibility.md

 #### Reproducing the image from its digest

 If you don't have the tag of this image, and only have its digest, then it's not straightforward to retrieve the Debian archive date and Git commit.
-We have built our images though so that it's possible to find this information, with some external tooling (`crane` and `cosign`).
+This data is attached to the images, and can be retrieved with some external tooling (`crane` and `cosign`).

 Getting the Debian archive date: